 6. Nanotechnology in the Space Economy

 Emanuela Tamburri is an assistant professor at the Department of Chemical Science and Technologies, University of Rome “Tor Vergata,” where she is a docent of general chemistry and chemistry of materials for molecular electronics.
-She is author of more than 125 articles in indexed peer-reviewed journals and holds 2 patents.
+She holds 2 patents and is author of more than 125 articles published in indexed peer-reviewed journals.